How to extract text from images: a comparison of 10 free OCR tools

 From the online OCR solutions reviewed above, OCRonline provided good and stable OCR accuracy with a number of different fonts and texts.
 Unfortunately the free service is limited by 5 pages per week.
 If you need more capacity, try the other providers as they also may give good results depending on your source text.

 Desktop software you need to download and install to your computer, and they usually have more configurable options than online tools.
-Some programs include the ability to acquire image directly from a scanner so you don’t need to use other programs to do that.
+Also you do not need to worry about sending sensitive information to the internet.
+Some desktop programs include the ability to acquire image directly from a scanner so they select good settings for scanning and you don’t need to use other programs to scan and save files.

 • License: freeware